Australian regulator investigating Takata airbag recall after death

 3 Min Read

-(Reuters) - Australia's consumer watchdog said on Monday it was investigating the recall of Takata Corp (7312.T) vehicle airbags, a day after police said a man's death in a Sydney car crash could be linked to the faulty safety equipment.
+SYDNEY (Reuters) - Australia's consumer watchdog said on Monday it was investigating the recall of Takata Corp (7312.T) vehicle airbags, a day after police said a man's death in a Sydney car crash could be linked to the faulty safety equipment.

 The Australian Competition and Consumer Commission (ACCC) said it was seeking information from both the government department responsible for vehicle safety and car manufacturers on what information was being given to consumers about the recall.